Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Experiments

-As shown in Table \ref{table:explorativeresults}\footnote{The \textsc{Mc}'s results are all zeros and thus deleted from the table.}, the overall results in the \textit{explorative} setting are much lower than those in the main and \textit{recurring} settings, which is intuitive because of the inherent difficulty of predicting unseen locations.
+In addition, we also evaluate different models separately in the \textit{recurring} and \textit{explorative} settings, with results shown in Tables~\ref{table:recurringresults} and \ref{table:explorativeresults}\footnote{The \textsc{Mc}'s results are all zeros and thus deleted from the table.}, respectively.
+In the \textit{recurring} setting, \textsc{Hgarn} outperforms all baselines significantly.
+In the \textit{explorative} setting, the overall prediction performance is much lower than those in the main and \textit{recurring} settings, which is intuitive because of the inherent difficulty of predicting unseen locations.
 A possible approach to improving the prediction in the \textit{explorative} setting is to model the dependencies between locations.
 In addition, due to the larger number of locations in the TKY dataset, the hierarchical graph modeling may introduce noise, making our model less effective in ranking the predicted locations.
 The above hypotheses may also be why our model performs better in Recall but are not consistently better in NDCG.